brouzoufman/golf-newpainter/README.md

 - The paint cursor and color selection menu have been clientsided, which means your ping will not affect the responiveness of either of them.

-- Painting is now continuous, no matter how fast you move the mouse.
-This is limited online, for bandwidth purposes.
+- Painting is now Bezier-interpolated, meaning you now get smooth, continuous curves when moving the mouse quickly, rather than many discrete dots.
+The amount of dots spawned is capped heavily online, for bandwidth's sake.

 - The painters have been made more responsive in general.